At BonneGueule, we answer all your questions.

 And brown is not a basic color for a blazer .
 We imagine it more in a shade of blue or gray.

 In addition to being brown, this jacket is plaid , which adds a level of complexity.
-In fact, patterned clothing is more difficult to wear than its plain equivalent.
+Indeed, a patterned garment is more difficult to wear than its solid counterpart.

-At first glance, I can understand why this jacket is a little intimidating.
+At first glance, I can understand that this jacket might be a little intimidating.

 Let us now try to put the apparent complexity of this garment into perspective.
 To do this, three points come to mind: